Govenlock: History

 In 1910, a Moose Jaw resident by the name of William Govenlock moved to the area with his family after applying for a homestead.
 They were one of the first pioneer families of Southwest Saskatchewan.
-In 1913, William negotiated a land deal with the Canadian Pacific Railway, starting a new town later named in his honour.
-That same year William established a post office for the area, with his wife Bessie as the first postmaster.
+In 1913, Govenlock negotiated a land deal with the Canadian Pacific Railway, starting a new town later named in his honour.
+That same year he established a post office for the area, with his wife Bessie as the first postmaster.

 In 1914, pioneer John Linder built Govenlock's first hotel.
-The hotel stood two stories tall with ten rooms.
-Three years later, James Gaff stopped at the Hotel for a rest; after finding out that no rooms were available, Gaff immediately purchased the hotel for $4,500.
+The hotel stood two storeys tall with ten rooms.
+Three years later, James Gaff stopped at the hotel for a rest; after finding out that no rooms were available, Gaff immediately purchased the hotel for $4,500.

-In the early part of the 20th century, Govenlock boasted an impressive Canadian Pacific Railway station, a section house, multiple grain elevators, and a chamber of commerce.
+In the early part of the 20th century, Govenlock had a Canadian Pacific Railway station, a section house, multiple grain elevators, and a chamber of commerce.
 Businesses included two general stores, blacksmith shops, a livery barn, two machine agencies, a pool room, a laundromat, a school, a meat shop, and a service station selling Model T Fords.
 Most of these businesses were connected by wooden sidewalks, a common feature in the pioneer prairie days.